freya-irl/splaytoraid40/README.md

 ## kudos:

-- the [0xCB](https://0xcb.dev/) team for being great to work with and for doing all the legwork to make this happen and available
+- the [0xCB](https://0xcb.dev/) team for being great to work with and for doing all the legwork to make this happen and available (also for providing all the great product pictures)

 - [GEIST](https://github.com/GEIGEIGEIST) for being a great help with figuring out how to do the silkscreen and having a lot of valuable design input